dileshm/Python-Projects/APIWeatherApp/README.md

 <h1>API Weather App</h1>

 <h2>Description</h2>
-This project utilizes APIs to retrieve real-time weather data for any location.
+This project utilises APIs to retrieve real-time weather data for any location.
 The app fetches data such as temperature, humidity, and weather conditions, and displays the information in a user-friendly format.
 It also demonstrates how to work with external APIs and manipulate data in Python.
 <br />

 <h2>Languages and Utilities Used</h2>